aditya-p-git/myPlace/README.md

 2. User/testing manual -

-    To test backend APIs on Postman use -
+    To test backend APIs on Postman or other such platforms use -

       i) To register new user -  https://myblogplace.herokuapp.com/api/users/